smapiot/piral/docs/specs/pilet-specification.md

 ## Package Layout

-The layout of a pilet package is a standard gzipped tarball (file extension *tgz*) that matches the NPM package layout.
+The layout of a pilet package is a standard gzipped tarball (file extension *tgz*) that matches the npm package layout.
 In the root folder of the *tgz* file we also have the same `package.json` file.
-This file can - in addition to the standard NPM keys - contain special Piral related keys.
+This file can - in addition to the standard npm keys - contain special Piral related keys.
 The special keys are described in further detail in the "Package Keys" section of this document.

 The `main` key of the `package.json` has to point to a folder that has to contain all the assets shipped with the pilet.
 The assets must be linked from a JavaScript file that is either the *root JS file* or has been linked (directly or indirectly) by the *root JS file*.
 The *root JS file* is either directly named in the `main` key (e.g., `dist/example.js` would relate to the `dist` folder with *root JS file* `example.js`) or indirectly by just pointing to a folder (e.g., `dist/example` would relate to the `dist/example` folder with *root JS file* `index.js`).